 Risks are always present in every workplace, but you can transfer them.
-Dentists can transfer their risks through:
+Also, dentists can transfer their risks through:

 Referring patients to a dental specialist

 General dentists must refer patients needing specialized treatment to a specialist.
-Provide a referral letter detailing the patient’s details, diagnosis, and treatments.
+In the same way, also provide a referral letter detailing the patient’s details, diagnosis, and treatments.

 Securing insurance policies

 Insurance companies provide insurance coverage designed to protect healthcare professionals like dentists.
-Dentists who manage their own practices may require supplemental insurance plans.
+In addition, dentists who manage their own practices may require supplemental insurance plans.
 The following are some of the insurance policies practicing dentists may need:

 Business Owners Policy (BOP)